 BodyTalk is a non-invasive, non-pharmacological holistic therapy based on the idea that people have the capability to heal themselves.
 The system draws from methodologies and techniques used in kinesiology, bio-energetic psychology, sports medicine, and counseling, and uses elements of both Eastern and Western medicine.

 Sessions are applied with the patient being fully clothed and lying on a massage table, with a pillow under the head and one under the knees.
-A session usually takes between 15 and 45 minutes.
+A session usually takes between fifteen and forty-five minutes.

 The core of the BodyTalk System is that all disease and discomforts found within the body are reflected in the brain.
 People who are able to use this inborn intelligence have a greater tendency to heal faster.
 The idea is that they use their own inbuilt knowledge and their intuition to act on what’s best for their bodies.

 Another important aspect is the idea that the body communicates internally through the nervous system and subtle energetic canals (or circuits) and each cell of the body communicates with every other cell.
-However, when the cells or the circuitry is damaged, the communication between body and mind is damaged also.
+However, when the cells or the circuitry is damaged, the communication between body and mind is also damaged.

 Together with the client, BodyTalk practitioners try to discover which parts of the body’s electrical circuitry is at fault and try to make contact with specific points across the body, while using their hands to make repairs.